 There were lots of live streaming options.
 Here are some that I found:

-One live stream that is up and running, and absolutely lovely is this Japanese Koi pond from San Diego, California.
+One live stream that seems to be up and running 24/7, and absolutely lovely is this Japanese Koi pond from San Diego, California.
 I just wish I had a better internet connection, so the fish didn’t keep buffering.

 While not flashy or large, https://www.fishcam.com/ is actually noteworthy as “the second live camera on the web and is the oldest camera site still in existence.”
 For an interesting read, check out: “How a Decades-Long Livestream of a Fish Tank Helped Shape the Internet”